pranesh229/micro-frontend-sample-angular-11/readme.md

  1. Single Page or widget Micro-Frontend (Microapp-A)
  2. Multi Page Micro-Frontend (Microapp-B)

-## Problem Statement
-In Micro-Frontend with multiple page, it is observed that the routing is not updated when Micro-Fronted is loaded again.
-For eg, in this sample application, there are five pages in the driver.
-Page-One, Page-Three and Page-Five load Microapp-A. Page-Two and Page-Four load Microapp-B.
-When Microapp-B is loaded again in Page-Four, the routes are not loaded properly.

-## Probable Cause
-Micro-Frontend is not getting destroyed properly.
-Due to this, the routes are not getting re-initialized.

 ## How to run the Project

 To see the issue clearly, Go to `driver-app` folder and execute the below commands